Bekkelien/tinytorrent/docs/NOTES.md

 - [x] tracker_udp -> Need cleaning up, testing and error handling
 - [x] BUG:
 In PeerWire: while loop after handshake
+- [x] Don’t get any connection to “leachers” or not with bitfield but that might be ok.

 if len(response) >=5:
 	infinite loop